Categories: Updates

 In contrast, low temperatures may cause the ink to freeze or become less soluble, decreasing its flow.
 This may result in fading or uneven colors, lowering overall print quality.

-Low temperatures may also cause ink to dry more slowly, thus limiting output.
-To avoid these difficulties, the recommended temperature range for most industrial printing applications is 16°C to 35°C.
+Low temperatures may also cause ink to dry more slowly, limiting production speed and reducing overall operational efficiency.
+To avoid these difficulties, the recommended temperature range for most industrial printing applications is 16°C to 35°C. Using HVAC technology to control the temperature in the printing room may be a viable option.
+Proper climate control systems help ensure consistent operating conditions, reducing the risk of ink viscosity changes, nozzle blockages, and inconsistent marking quality during production.

-Using HVAC technology to control the temperature in the printing room may be a viable option.
 Regular temperature monitoring using thermometers ensures that the atmosphere stays within the optimal range, allowing for fast modifications when necessary.

 Controlling Relative Humidity